zielot/apache-setup-osx/readme.md

 1. Open `/etc/apache2/httpd.conf` for editing.
 2. Once open, do each of the following:
-	-	Uncomment `LoadModule php5_module libexec/apache2/libphp5.so`.
+	-	If you plan to develop in PHP then uncomment `LoadModule php5_module libexec/apache2/libphp5.so`.
 	-	Set the `ServerAdmin` to a useful value.
-	-	Set the `DocumentRoot` to "/Users/Shared/Sites" (This is a more easily accessible location than the default).
-	-	Set the `<Directory>` location from the default `DocumentRoot` to the value we just set.
-The result should be `<Directory "/Users/Shared/Sites">`. **Don't touch the settings for `<Directory />`**.
-	-	Within the block we changed, set `Options Indexes FollowSymLinks MultiViews`.
+	-   Look for the directive <Directory "/Library/WebServer/Documents"> and set Options line to `Options Indexes FollowSymLinks MultiViews`.
 	-	Uncomment `Include /private/etc/apache2/extra/httpd-vhosts.conf`.

 You've probably noticed, we've left the User and Group settings as default (`_www` and `_www`).
 This is because we are setting up a multi user environment here.
 I do this as I have a different logon to separate my work work from personal work.
 Also, it isn't as safe to use another user or group.
 It will mean permissions issues later down the line, but we can resolve them easily.
 If you want to change this, then you must remember to freflect the changes in the `fixperms` script.